 • Brake for 5 minutes.

-• After the 5-minute break, it’s 25 more minutes of sweating for you.
+• After the 5-minute break, there are 25 more minutes of sweating for you.

 • Repeat the 25/5 cycle 4 times.